zkKekz/BaZaar/README.md

 # Remember, you're early!

 Zano BaZaar is in its infancy, so make sure to report any issues, suggestions or ideas, you can do this over on [Telegram](https://t.me/ZanoBazaar) or just head over to [Zano's Discord](https://discord.com/invite/wE3rmYY) server where you can usually find me (kekzploit).

+# Donating to the BaZaar and wider Zano ecosystem

+zAnons, if you appreciate the work going into enriching the zano ecosystem and attempts to further Zano's cause, feel free to ping across a donation, it makes the late nights worth it and helps towards dev time and ongoing hosting fees which.

+Appreciate you guys!

+## Zano donation address:

+ZxDNaMeZjwCjnHuU5gUNyrP1pM3U5vckbakzzV6dEHyDYeCpW8XGLBFTshcaY8LkG9RQn7FsQx8w2JeJzJwPwuDm2NfixPAXf